rsvim/rsvim/DEVELOPMENT.md

 To transpile ts code to js code (in `./src/js/runtime` folder), please run with `tsc` (it also check the code).

-### API Docs

-Please follow [typedoc](https://typedoc.org/) standards when writing docs for typescript APIs, they will be converted to markdown documents and published on RSVIM's doc site: <https://rsvim.github.io/>.

-To generate API documents, please run with `npm run typedoc`, the documents will be generated at `./generated-typedocs` directory.
-You will need to manually move them to the `./docs/api_references` directory inside the [rsvim.github.io](https://github.com/rsvim/rsvim.github.io) repository, it serves as the doc site.

-### Auto Generate

-To automatically generate both js code and API docs in above steps, please link (or copy) `./git-hooks/pre-commit` to `./git/hooks/pre-commit` in your local git repository with:
+To automatically generate js code, please link (or copy) `./git-hooks/pre-commit` to `./git/hooks/pre-commit` in your local git repository with:

 - `ln -s $PWD/git-hooks/pre-commit $PWD/.git/hooks/pre-commit`

-It will run following tasks when you submit git commit/PR:

-1. Run command `tsc` to generate js code in `./src/js/runtime` directory (in `rsvim` repo).
-2. Run command `npm run typedoc` to generate API docs in `./generated-typedocs` directory (in `rsvim` repo).

 ## Markdown Document